gannawag/gannawag.github.io/docs/_posts/2022-09-06-switching-pitchers-and-reducing-homeruns.md

 It shows the mean number of home runs relative to the last batter a starting pitcher faces, with a few caveats.
-The first caveat is that I limit to *mid-inning* **pitching changes** but I also INCLUDE all other at bats that were not pitching changes.
-So the at bat that is 5 batters before the starting pitcher’s final batter is inlcuded regardless of whether it was the final out of the inning or not, but if a pitching change happens in between innings, I don’t include that starting pitcher’s final batter faced.
-The idea here is that I am most interested in those mid-inning pitching changes.
-I want to know why managers pulled their starter mid inning, and I don’t want to cut out the earlier at-bats that may have ended an inning.

-The second caveat is that I limit to managers who managed at least 50 games that season.
+The first caveat is that I limit to managers who managed at least 50 games that season.
 This will come back later on, but the idea is to get rid of managers who only managed one or two games that season.

+The second caveat has to do with the dotted line part of the figure.
+The solid lines include *all* at bats for the given “batters since starting pitcher final batter”.
+But the dotted line for the final batter faced by the starter *excludes* final batters where the at bat was the last at bat of the inning.
+In other words, the dashed line only includes situations where the pitcher was pulled *mid-inning*.
+(If you want to know the percent of at-bats that were the final at bat of the inning as well as the final batter faced by the starter…it’s very close to 0% since the final at bat of an inning is never a home run unless it’s a walk off and starters rarely make it to the final innings of a game any more).

 The idea here is that starting pitchers who are pulled mid-inning give up a home run on the last batter they face more frequently than on the